-Most federal revenues received by the District are apportioned to the general fund.
+The majority of the federal revenues received by the District are apportioned to the general fund.
+The special education programs are apportioned to the cooperative fund.

 Non-Revenue Receipts - Non-revenue receipts represent receipts deposited into a fund that are not new revenues to the District, but the return of assets.